 Business rules are created in the GRAT by business analysts.
 Rules are created within a rule package.
 When a rule package is created, one or more rule templates can be selected for inclusion.
 The templates determine the conditions, actions, and so on that are available to use during creation of business rules.
-For specific information about how business rules are used with the Genesys intelligent Workload Distribution (iWD) solution, refer to the section about iWD and the Genesys Rules System in the iWD 8.1 Deployment Guide.
+For specific information about how business rules are used with the Genesys intelligent Workload Distribution (iWD) solution, go here.